MA in Preservation Studies

 For further information see General Requirements for the MA as well as the following requirements:

 Students must complete 12 courses or 48 credits at the 500 level or above, including five required core courses, distribution requirements, and a major project.
-The five required courses are: CAS AM 546 Historic Preservation, CAS AM 553 Documenting Historic Buildings and Landscapes, GRS AM 747 Building Conservation, GRS AM 751 Financing Historic Preservation Development, and GRS AM 754 Planning and Preservation.
+The five required courses are listed below.
 Students are also required to take three courses that address the built environment from those offered by the American & New England Studies Program, the Archaeology Department, or the History of Art & Architecture Department.
 In addition, students will take three or four electives, depending on their plans for a major project.
+The major project may be an individual master’s project, a master’s thesis, or a group planning project through GRS AM 755 Preservation Planning Colloquium, and registering for one or occasionally two courses.
 Selection of courses, definition of the major project, and the overall direction of the student’s program will be designed in consultation with the student’s advisor, normally the program director.

 Required for Preservation Studies Students